Music Publishing vs Distribution (Full Breakdown)

 When you send a copy to a distributor, you must be able to give them the information they need.

-When recording artists release music, their music distributors generate a custom ISRCs with an authorized PRO.
+When recording artists release music, their music distributors generate custom ISRCs with an authorized PRO.
 This allows for accurate royalties collection.

 Make sure that the metadata on your files is correct and matches the metadata on your other files.